invokable/laravel-amazon-bedrock/README.md

 Docs: [English](https://kawax.biz/en/packages/laravel-amazon-bedrock) [Japanese](https://kawax.biz/jp/packages/laravel-amazon-bedrock)

+> [!CAUTION]
+> With the release of the Laravel AI SDK v1.0, the official SDK is now sufficient for Bedrock, so this package is being discontinued.

 ## Overview

 An Amazon Bedrock driver for the [Laravel AI SDK](https://laravel.com/docs/ai-sdk), enabling text generation, streaming, tool use (function calling), structured output, file attachments, embeddings, image generation, audio (TTS), and reranking via models on AWS Bedrock.